 - Processing daily banking activities

-- Issuing payrolls for staffs
+- Issuing payrolls for staff

 - Delivering financial reports regularly, usually every end of the month